adarshkumarpandey/aiPlanetAssignment/README.md

 ## 3. Architecture Flowchart

-Below is a flowchart that illustrates the architecture of the AI/ML Use Case Generation and Solution Proposal tool:
+The tool follows a clear and structured workflow to process the input and generate meaningful results.
+Here's a step-by-step breakdown of the process:

-User Input: Company Name
+1. **User Input: Company Name**
--> Step 1: Gather Company Information via Google Custom Search API -> Step 2: Generate AI/ML Use Cases based on Company Profile (LangChain Agent) -> Step 3: Collect Resources (Datasets, Libraries, etc.) for Use Cases (LangChain) -> Step 4: Propose GenAI Solutions (LangChain)
+   - The user provides the name of the company for which they want to generate AI/ML use cases and solutions.

+2. **Step 1: Gather Company Information**
+   - The tool gathers relevant information about the company (such as its industry, offerings, and strategic focus) using the **Google Custom Search API**.

+3. **Step 2: Generate AI/ML Use Cases**
+   - Based on the collected company information, the tool generates relevant AI/ML use cases using **LangChain agents**.
+These use cases are tailored to the company's profile and potential business functions.

+4. **Step 3: Collect Resources for Use Cases**
+   - For each generated AI/ML use case, the tool identifies and collects relevant resources, such as datasets, libraries, tools, and articles, using **LangChain**.
+These resources help implement the proposed use cases.

+5. **Step 4: Propose GenAI Solutions**
+   - The tool proposes tailored **GenAI** solutions based on the company's profile and the generated AI/ML use cases.
+These solutions leverage advanced AI technologies to address company challenges and improve processes.

--> Results Displayed in Streamlit (Bullet Points)
+6. **Results Displayed in Streamlit**
+   - The results, including the company information, generated use cases, collected resources, and proposed solutions, are displayed in **Streamlit** as bullet points for easy readability.

--> Export Results to CSV for Download
+7. **Export Results to CSV**
+   - The user can download the results as a CSV file for further analysis or use.

+This straightforward process ensures that users get a complete, actionable set of AI/ML use cases, resources, and solutions tailored to their company's needs.

 ## 4. Results